denis-petrov/hollow-market/README.md

-# Hollow Cryptocurrency Market
+# Spring and React JS

 ## Idea

-Project for storing your own currency and transactions with your account.
+Pet project for test Spring and React JS
 Developed on [Spring](https://spring.io/) and [React](https://reactjs.org/).

 ## Use